Notre Dame Football on NBC: Prior to NBC

-1991–2009
+1990s

 In February 1990, Notre Dame broke away from the CFA and signed a five-year broadcasting contract with NBC beginning in the 1991 season, worth $38 million.
 The deal surprised the college football world and left many of the other CFA members unhappy with Notre Dame.
 Notre Dame got half of the $7.6 million that NBC paid for the rights each year of the deal and its opponent received the other half.
-The last Notre Dame home game to be televised on a network outside of NBC was on November 17, 1990, when the Irish played their final home game of 1990 against Penn State, in a game that was broadcast by ESPN (with Ron Franklin, Gary Danielson, and Neil Lomax on the call).
+The last regular season Notre Dame home game to be televised on a network outside of NBC was on November 17, 1990, when the Irish played their final home game of 1990 against Penn State, in a game that was broadcast by ESPN (with Ron Franklin, Gary Danielson, and Neil Lomax on the call).

-The network's 1993 broadcast of the game between Florida State Seminoles and Notre Dame (ranked as the #1 and #2 college football teams at the time) is still the most-watched regular season college football game since NBC began carrying the Fighting Irish's games.
+The network's 1993 broadcast of the Game of the Century between Florida State Seminoles and Notre Dame (ranked as the #1 and #2 college football teams at the time) is still the most-watched regular season college football game since NBC began carrying the Fighting Irish's games.

+2000s

+The famous 2005 "Bush Push" game between Notre Dame and USC in Indiana on NBC was the most watched college football game across all networks in nine years.

 In 2009, Notre Dame began to play one home game each year at a neutral site outside of the university's Notre Dame, Indiana campus for recruitment and exposure purposes, which are broadcast nationally on NBC as part of the television deal with 7:30 p.m.
 Eastern start times under the banner of the Shamrock Series.
 This was initiated with a late October 2009 game against Washington State at the Alamodome in San Antonio.
 A November 2010 matchup against Army at Yankee Stadium, which NBC also televised, was also a Notre Dame home game, despite West Point's proximity to the Tri-State area.
-Notre Dame battled Miami at Soldier Field in 2012 and met Arizona State at Cowboys Stadium in Arlington, Texas in 2013, a year later Notre Dame played Purdue at Lucas Oil Stadium and in 2015, Notre Dame played against Boston College at Fenway Park.
+Notre Dame battled Miami at Soldier Field in 2012 and met Arizona State at Cowboys Stadium in Arlington, Texas in 2013.
+A year later Notre Dame played Purdue at Lucas Oil Stadium, and in 2015 Notre Dame played against Boston College at Fenway Park.
 As of 2022, the Irish have never lost under the Shamrock Series banner.